Rights / Distribution

 Dividend is best treated as a rights, sublicensing, or distribution name rather than the first screen fans open on matchday.

-Workbook-listed rights context, consumer-facing routes, and practical World Cup 2026 setup guidance for Dividend.
+Workbook-listed rights context, public viewing routes, and practical World Cup 2026 setup guidance for Dividend.

 Dividend appears in the workbook as part of the Albania and Kosovo rights picture, but the viewer-facing routes are already much clearer than the corporate name itself.
-TV Klan published its own distribution article showing TV Klan and Klan Plus on free digital terrestrial coverage in Albania and through partner platforms such as Tring, ABCOM, Kujtesa, Artmotion, and Vala Telecom.
+TV Klan published its own distribution article showing TV Klan and Klan Plus on free digital terrestrial coverage in Albania and through partner platforms such as Tring, ABCOM, Kujtesa, Artmotion, and Vala Telecom, while Kosovo Telecom publicly points customers toward the TV Vala television service.

 Dividend is best treated as a rights, sublicensing, or distribution name rather than the first screen fans open on matchday.